bokeh/bokeh/sphinx/source/docs/user_guide/styling.rst

 Visible property
 ~~~~~~~~~~~~~~~~

-Glyph renderers, axes, and grids all have a visible property that can be used to turn them on
+Glyph renderers, axes, grids, and annotations all have a visible property that can be used to turn them on
 and off.
-This can be particulartly useful in interactive examples with bokeh server or CustomJS.

 .. bokeh-plot:: docs/user_guide/examples/styling_visible_property.py
+    :source-position: above

+This can be particularly useful in interactive examples with bokeh server or CustomJS.

+.. bokeh-plot:: docs/user_guide/examples/styling_visible_annotation_with_interaction.py
     :source-position: above

 Specifying Colors
 ~~~~~~~~~~~~~~~~~